django/django/docs/introduction.rst

 a system that allows you to easily communicate between processes, and separate your project into different processes.

-If you haven't get installed Channels, you may want to read :doc:`installation` first to get it installed.
+If you haven't yet installed Channels, you may want to read :doc:`installation` first to get it installed.
 This introduction isn't a direct tutorial, but you should be able to use it to follow along and make changes to an existing Django project if you like.